Real-Time Dam Levels

 Future Outlook & Monitoring

 Looking ahead, the trajectory of Samson Brook's water levels will depend heavily on upcoming seasonal rainfall patterns.
 State water authorities utilize highly sophisticated monitoring tools to ensure every drop is accounted for.
-Resilience against extreme weather events remains the ultimate goal for the managers of this critical infrastructure.
+Given the unpredictable nature of Australia's climate, from La Niña flooding to El Niño droughts, maintaining a dynamic operational strategy for Samson Brook is absolutely essential.

 Location Map